HODIE (Roman Calendar): ante diem nonum Kalendas Augustas.

 TODAY'S MOTTOES and PROVERBS:

-3-WORD PROVERBS: Today's 3-word proverb is Mortui non mordent (English: The dead do not bite).
+3-WORD MOTTOES: Today's 3-word motto is Ostendo, non ostento (English: I show; I do not boast).

 RHYMING PROVERBS: Today's proverb with rhyme is: Est piger agnellus, qui non gestat sibi vellus (English: The little lamb who doesn't want to carrry his own wool is lazy).

-VULGATE VERSES: Today's verse is Plantate hortos et comedite fructum eorum (Jer.
-29:5).
+VULGATE VERSES: Today's verse is Quaerite et invenietis (Matt.
+7:7)).
 For a translation, check out the polyglot Bible, in English, Hebrew, Latin and Greek, at the Sacred Texts Archive online.

-BREVISSIMA: The distich poster for today is Intra Fortunam Tuam Mane.
+BREVISSIMA: The distich poster for today is Ad Ponticum.
 Click here for a full-sized view.
+I'm sharing these with English translations at Google+ now too.

 And here are today's proverbial LOLcats:

-FABULAE FACILES: The fable from the Fabulae Faciles widget is Canis Vetulus et Magister, the sad story of an aged dog and his ungrateful master (this fable has a vocabulary list).
+FABULAE FACILES: The fable from the Fabulae Faciles widget is Canis Vetulus et Magister, the sad story of a dog and his ungrateful master (this fable has a vocabulary list).

-MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Struthiocamelus Perfidus, the story of a two-timing ostrich.
+MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Struthiocamelus Perfidus, the story of an unreliable ostrich.